Employee Group Benefits

 form in the Related Attachments

 Some members will be eligible to a retirement gratuity if they were vested on August 31, 2012.
-Several benefit packages exist for retirees.
+Options for redirecting the gratuity to other investments are possible.

 Contact the District Office for a sample retirement letter (which includes your request for your retirement gratuity if you are vested) you can use to submit to the employer.